devonfw-forge/devonfw4flutter-mts-app/README.md

 ## Purpose
 1. The thesis itself outlines the creation process of this repository, which desing desicons where made and why.
 The thesis is not yet published, but it will be linked as soon as it is.
-2. This repository is a fully documented, large-scale flutter application.
-I did my best to document the reason behind the desing descisions in-code as well, so you can already check that out if you want.
+2. This repository is a fully documented, large-scale Flutter application.
+I did my best to document the reasons behind the desing descisions in-code as well, so you can already check that out if you want.

 ## Previous Related Work
 - A [guide](https://github.com/Fasust/flutter-guide) on developing large-scale applications using Flutter.
 - A [small-scale application](https://github.com/Fasust/wisgen) to test some of the recommendations made by the guide.

 ## Covered Topics
-- Comparing state-management solutions
+- Comparing State-Management Solutions
 - The BLoC Pattern
-  - Recommendations for desinging BLoCs
+  - Recommendations for Desinging BLoCs
 - Layered Architecture
 - The Repository Pattern
 - Object Equality in Dart
-- The advantages of Immutability
+- The Advantages of Immutability
 - Dependency Injection
 - Service Locators
 - Project Structure